Video Product Marketing: A Practical Playbook

 - Short clips are for distribution.
 Good when you need reach and repeat exposure.

-If you’re deciding between production styles, this comparison of animation vs live action helps because the choice often comes down to what you need to explain.
+If you are deciding between production styles, this comparison of animation vs live action helps, because the choice often comes down to what you need to explain.
 Animation is strong for abstract workflows, invisible processes, and complex systems.
 Live action is stronger when physical presence, people, or customer context matter more.

 A weak format choice creates more script revisions than a weak editor does.